annaradli/tif-ldopa-spatial/README.md

 Furthermore:
 * Checked the md5sums
 * Ran `spaceranger sitecheck` and `spaceranger testrun` successfully.
 Spaceranger v 1.3.1. (as in the case of analysis of the 1st L-DOPA slide).
-* Ran the whole analysis in pipe (with \ new lines and && operator - sequentially).
-Start at 11:11 local time (10:11 on the server).
+* Ran the whole analysis in pipe (with `\ ` new lines and `&&` operators - sequentially).
+Start at 11:11 local time (10:11 on the server), end at 5:21 (4:21 on the server) => took about 18 hours!
+* Planned to perform `spaceranger aggr` on all 16 libraries from Visium (slides: risperidone 1 and 1-3 L-DOPA) at 4 am, but during that time the `count` analyses were still undergoing so it failed.
+The code: `echo "spaceranger aggr --id=aggr-ldopa123-risp --csv=aggr-ldopa123-risp.csv --normalize=mapped" | at 4am tomorrow`
-* Ran the fastq - on the local machine.
+* Ran the FastQC - on the local machine.
+Unzipping all files with `unzip *.zip` was not successful so I had to perform unzipping on each file separately the next day.

+### 2022-03-11
+Ran `spaceranger aggr` function as mentioned above.
+All analyses script are presented [here](https://gist.github.com/annaradli/5c34230b8ccf3c54c64fc89b5956bef3).
+Full fastQC analysis is [here](https://gist.github.com/annaradli/89a6d08b691c704a2349eecd65232887).

 ### Software
 * spaceranger v1.3.1